Two events in one weekend! I really am growing and sticking with my resolutions – doing good that benefits more people.

-Last weekend, I found myself with two workshops to facilitate over the weekend, and feeling quite excited about it.
+Last weekend, I found myself with two workshops to facilitate over the weekend, and felt quite excited about it.

 First was on Friday, March 25 with my YALI (Young African Leaders Initiative) team.
 As part of our community service project, we spoke to Junior High students in the University of Ghana Basic School about “Getting ahead in their academics using the internet and social media.”